zenithsyntax/worbix/PRIVACY_POLICY.md

 - **Data Collection**: Device identifiers, app interactions, and advertising data (collected by Google AdMob)
 - **Data Sharing**: Shared with Google AdMob for advertising purposes
 - **Data Security**: Data is encrypted in transit
-- **Data Deletion**: Users can delete local data by uninstalling the App
+- **Data Deletion**: Users can delete local data through Settings > Clear Data within the App, or by uninstalling the App.
+See the "Data Deletion" section above for detailed instructions.
 - **Children's Privacy**: App is designed for all ages; no personal information collected from children

 ---